-© Victrex plc March 2016
+©Victrex plc September 2016

-Victrex plc believes that the information contained in this brochure is an accurate description of the typical characteristics and/or uses of the product or products, but it is the customer's responsibility to thoroughly test the product in each specific application to determine its performance, efficacy and safety for each end-use product, device or other application.
+Victrex plc believes that the information contained in this document is an accurate description of the typical characteristics and/or uses of the product or products, but it is the customer's responsibility to thoroughly test the product in each specific application to determine its performance, efficacy, and safety for each end-use product, device or other application.
 Suggestions of uses should not be taken as inducements to infringe any particular patent.
-The information and data contained herein are based on information we believe reliable.
-Mention of a product in this documentation is not a guarantee of availability.
+The information and data contained here in are based on information we believe reliable.
+Mention of a product in this document is not a guarantee of availability.
 Victrex plc reserves the right to modify products, specifications and/or packaging as part of a continuous program of product development.
-VICTREX® is a registered trademark of Victrex manufacturing limited.
-VICTREX pipesTM is a trademark of Victrex plc.
-VICOTE® and APTIV® are registered trademarks of Victrex plc.
-VICOTE® and particular purpose or of intellectual property non-infringement, including, but not limited to patent non-infringement, which are expressly disclaimed, whether express or implied, in fact or by law.
-Further, Victrex plc makes no warranty to your customers or agents, and has not authorized anyone to make any representation or warranty other than as provided above.
-Victrex plc shall in no event be liable for any general, indirect, special, consequential, punitive, incidental or similar damages, including without limitation, damages for harm to business, lost profits or lost savings, even if Victrex has been advised of the possibility of such damages, regardless of the form of action.
+Victrex plc makes no warranties, express or implied, including, without limitation, a warranty of fitness for a particular purpose or of intellectual property non-fringement, including, but not limited to patent non-infringement, which are expressly disclaimed, whether express or implied, in factor by law.
+Further, Victrex plc shall in no event be liable for any general, indirect, special, consequential, punitive, includental or similar damages, including without limitation, damages for harm to business, lost profits or lost savings, even if Victrex has been advised of the possibility of such damages regardless of the form of action.